fshowalter/movielog-archive/reviews/it-follows-2014.md

 Cut to the next morning.
 The girl lies dead on the beach, her body twisted in a grotesque angle.

-This scene is a problem, but we'll get to that later.
+This scene is a problem, but I didn't realize it at the time.

 Next we meet our protagonist, Jay.
 She's a nice girl, living in suburban Detroit.
 She's got a younger sister, and a couple of other friends that make up her social circle.
 She's been dating a guy named Hugh that she's pretty sweet on.

 Jay and Hugh go to the movies[^1], but leave when Hugh catches sight of a woman in a yellow dress.
 Jay doesn't see her, but a shaken Hugh insists they leave.

 Later that night, Jay has sex with Hugh in the backseat of his car.
 It's their first time together.
 Afterwards, Jay lies in the backseat talking while Jay fumbles around in the trunk.
 He finds what he's looking for and climbs back into the car behind her.
 Hugh cuts Jay off mid-sentence by covering her mouth with a rag.
 Jay struggles, but soon passes out.